Frequently Asked Questions

 Counselling will cover emotional, psychological and spiritual aspects and may sometimes be distressing and difficult.
 However, your counsellor will endeavour to provide a safe environment for you to work through your concerns.
 I may give you relevant tasks or homework in between sessions to help you with your learning process.
 I encourage you to be curious and reflective about the things you are learning and to bring in material that you would like to work through.
 This provides us with direction and allows you to make the most out of your sessions.

 This varies between individuals, as the process of self-awareness, problem-solving, and change often takes different people different lengths of time to achieve.
 In general, counselling usually requires fewer sessions than in-depth psychotherapy.
 Some may find resolution within a couple of sessions, while others may require a more extended period of time, depending on personal circumstances and what changes they desire to work towards.

 As a client, you are in control to end the counselling relationship at any time.
-As the counselling relationship is collaborative in nature, we encourage you to provide feedback to your counsellor if you feel that something is not working for you, as it provides opportunities for you to work through it together.
+As the counselling relationship is collaborative in nature, I encourage you to provide feedback to me if you feel that something is not working for you, as it provides opportunities for us to work through it together.

 What if I need to change or cancel my appointment?

-We ask that you provide us with as much notice as possible should you wish you change or cancel your appointment so that the time can be made available to other clients.
-Except under exceptional circumstances, the full fee will be charged if less than two days notice is given or if you fail to turn up for your appointment.
+I ask that you provide me with as much notice as possible should you wish you change or cancel your appointment so that the time can be made available to other clients.
+Except under exceptional circumstances, the full fee will be charged if less than one day notice is given or if you fail to turn up for your appointment.
 Read more.

 How long does a session last?

 One session lasts for 1 hour.
 Please allow some time for admin and payment.
-Occasionally, we may suggest longer sessions of up to 90 minutes for couple work or more in-depth work.
+Occasionally, I may suggest longer sessions of up to 90 minutes for couple work or more in-depth work.